DCNS commits to environmental protection

 First objective: zero environmental accidents

 DCNS’s primary objective is to avoid accidents altogether.
+Since 2012, the numbers of incidents with a temporary environmental impact have steadily decreased.

 Second objective: 50% of programmes pro-actively embracing eco-design